-Westside Internal Medicine, LLC has achieved recognition as a National Committee for Quality Assurance (NCQA) Patient-Centered Medical Home 2011, Level 3.
-The NCQA Patient-Centered Medical Home 2011 standards emphasize the use of systematic, patient-centered, coordinated care that supports access, communication and patient involvement.
+Westside Internal Medicine, LLC is a PCMH (Patient-Centered Medical Home) practice.
+These standards emphasize the use of systematic, patient-centered, coordinated care that supports access, communication and patient involvement.

 Achieving recognition as a Patient-Centered Medical Home is an important validation of the steps we have taken to ensure comprehensive, continuous care for our patients.
 Most of our patients have chronic diseases, and the standards and procedures required for recognition as a Patient-Centered Medical Home also ensure that the care we are providing for them results in the best outcomes and reduces unnecessary costs.
 Our Practice also transitions patients from pediatric care to adult care by addressing physical activity, drugs and alcohol, safe sex and other teenage topics during a wellness exam.